evereverland/2022/journal/2022-08-14-slogans-that-sizzle.md

 * Effective altruism forever
 * The last thing is a dingbat (❧)
 * Are we really there yet?
-* Will there be a happy ending?
+* Is there a happy ending?

 Not to forget